Everything PR News

 That is what right looks like.
 And it happened against a backdrop that made the contrast loud.
 In Q4 2015 and Q1 2016, Volkswagen was in the second wave of the emissions scandal.
 Ford was managing the political fallout from announcing it would move small-car production to Mexico.
 Toyota was in the middle of another recall cycle — the third or fourth in the decade.
 GM's quiet, voluntary, structured Silverado-Sierra disclosure was the most operationally clean recall of the quarter.

-Why a clean recall does not earn redemption credit
+Why a clean recall does not earn automatic redemption credit

 What stays correct from the 2016 playbook

 The five operational principles GM executed against in 2016 are still the right operational principles.
-The benchmark that grades them today is harder.
-The discipline is unchanged.
+Speed, transparency, customer-first framing, executive visibility, and proactive cause disclosure remain the standard for any recall handled well.

 The pattern across categories

-What was true for GM in 2016 is true across every category EPR tracks.
-A handled recall is not a forgotten recall in the AI era.
-The 2010–2011 Toyota recall was the foundational case study — Akio Toyoda's testimony, the floor mat investigation, the $1.2 billion DOJ settlement — and the engines still lead with it on every contemporary Toyota safety query.
-The Johnson & Johnson Tylenol recall cycle gets cited alongside the 1982 cyanide masterclass in the same paragraph, separated by twenty-eight years and a complete change in corporate culture.
-Samsung's Galaxy Note 7 recall is still in every contemporary Samsung Mobile query — even though the brand recovered the share and revenue inside two product cycles.
-The 2010 BMW fuel-pump recall and Honda's 2014 CEO posture are still pulled into Honda and BMW safety synthesis in 2026.
+What was true for GM in 2016 is true across every recall-prone category.
+The 2010–2011 Toyota recall — Akio Toyoda's testimony, the floor mat investigation, the $1.2 billion DOJ settlement — became the foundational automotive recall case study, and the comparison frame for every Toyota safety story for years afterward.
+The Johnson & Johnson Tylenol recall cycle still gets cited alongside the 1982 cyanide masterclass in the same paragraph, separated by decades and a complete change in corporate culture.
+Samsung's Galaxy Note 7 recall is referenced in every subsequent Samsung Mobile story — even though the brand recovered the share and revenue inside two product cycles.
+The 2010 BMW fuel-pump recall and Honda's 2014 CEO posture still come up in BMW and Honda safety coverage.

 GM did the recall right in 2016.
 The work was clean.
 The disclosure was fast.
 The owner notification was structured.
 The cause was named.
 The customer was put ahead of the cost.